Faculty Senate Adoption: First Read Feb. 2, 2016, Second Read April 5, 2016

 This course is required for:

-During fall and spring semesters the evaluation administration period will last three weeks (i.e. weeks 13, 14 and 15) and include stipulated reading days; administration will end just prior to the start of the final exam period to avoid any real or perceived skewing effect of finals on student evaluations.
+During fall and spring semesters the evaluation administration period will last two weeks (i.e. weeks 14 and 15) and include stipulated reading days; administration will end just prior to the start of the final exam period to avoid any real or perceived skewing effect of finals on student evaluations.

 Custom questions should be kept to a minimum and should not replicate existing core questions.
 As the number of items increase, students are more likely to drop out of the evaluation or simply respond with the same rating for every item.
 In addition, if they feel evaluations are too burdensome, they may not participate at all in subsequent terms.